mmessous/draft-messous-EAT-AI/draft-messous-eat-ai.md

 ## 3. Use Cases

 ### 3.1.
 Generic AI Agent Attestation
 An enterprise AI agent attests its model hash and data retention policy before accessing a protected API.
-For a more extensive protection, attestation target could also include behaviorial manifests, identity, prompts, tools and capabilities, SBOM/AIBOMs etc in the future.
+For a more extensive protection, attestation target could also include behavioral manifests, identity, prompts, tools and capabilities, SBOM/AIBOMs etc in the future.

 ### 3.2.
 5G/6G Network Functions (Optional Context)
 In ETSI ENI AI-Core, an Execution Agent generates instructions for network slice configuration.
 The agent should prove: